amarula/dyndesign/docs/extended_class_communication.md

     omitted and passed in `method_sub_instance` to avoid repetitions.<br/><br/>

 - **fallback**: Callable (*Optional*)
-    If any decorator does not exists at the the "decorated_method" call time, then a "fallback" function is called with the same arguments passed to "decorated_method".<br/><br/>
+    If any decorator does not exist at the "decorated_method" call time, then a "fallback" function is called with the same arguments passed to "decorated_method".<br/><br/>

 - **disable_property**: str (*Optional*)